S1am3/BranchesTest/README.md

 # BranchesTest

 Hello from the main branchese
-Hello form the MyFirstBranch Branch
+Hello from the second Branch